-If you don’t have access to federal student loan relief under the Coronavirus Aid, Relief, and Economic Security (CARES) Act or the president's extension of CARES Act benefits, you can most likely still get help under a state-specific agreement or a lender-offered program.
+If you don’t have access to federal student loan relief under the Coronavirus Aid, Relief, and Economic Security (CARES) Act or related extensions, you can most likely still get help under a state-specific agreement or a lender-offered program.

-The CARES Act applies to Direct Loans, as well as Federal Family Education Loan (FFEL) program loans that are owned by the U.S. Department of Education.
-It doesn’t, however, apply to private student loans, nor does it pertain to commercially-owned FFELs.
-Borrowers with Perkins Loans held by entities other than the Department of Education, like the institution you attended, also don’t get relief under the CARES Act.
-The president's memorandum states that it is an "extension" of existing CARES protections—not an expansion—so the same limitations on covered loans likely apply.
+The CARES Act and the related extensions apply to Direct Loans, as well as Federal Family Education Loan (FFEL) program loans that are owned by the U.S. Department of Education.
+They don't, however, apply to private student loans, nor do they pertain to commercially-owned FFELs.
+Borrowers with Perkins Loans held by entities other than the Department of Education, like the institution you attended, also don’t get relief.

 If you live in a state or have a servicer that isn’t part of a student loan agreement, private lenders typically offer assistance options, like short-term forbearances, fee waivers, lower interest rates, and interest-only payments.
 Contact your servicer to find out what alternatives the lender offers.
 Before you agree to a particular relief option, verify the terms, such as whether you’ll have to pay fees and exactly how long the program lasts.
 Make sure you get this information in writing before you enroll in the program.
 Then, get confirmation that you’re enrolled.

 Also, be aware that if you have good credit, you might be able to refinance your loans with a new lender.
 If you can lower your current interest rate, you might be able to save a substantial amount of money.
 Your new lender might also offer more alternatives than your current lender if you eventually have trouble making the payments.